What makes Villa Mandurah a great holiday rental

 It's an authentic working fishing port with a bustling sea-front and marina.
 There's a lively seafood market, excellent seafood restaurants (the locals eat in Capbreton rather than its more illustrious neighbour, Hossegor) and a good selection of shops.
 It is a welcome contrast to many of the 'purpose-built' resorts around the French coastline.

 Villa Mandurah is a renovated landaise style beach house, right opposite the dunes and entrance to La Piste beach in Capbreton.
-The house has been completely modernised, with off-road parking, aircon in some rooms, a sun terrace ideal for watching the sunset over the dunes and a great open plan living space.
+The house has been completely modernised, with off-road parking, aircon in some rooms, a sun terrace ideal for watching the sunset over the dunes and a modern, fresh open-plan living space.

-There is a small staircase from the living room that leads up to a further 3 bedrooms.
+There is a small staircase from the living room that leads up to a further three bedrooms.

-Another double (140) and a further twin/double room with window access to the sun deck.
-(This window is lockable so safe to be used as a kids bedroom).
+Bedroom 4 - twin/double room with window access to the sun deck.
+This window is lockable so safe to be used as a kids bedroom.

 There is a shared shower room with WC upstairs.
-There is also airconditioning on the landing upstairs.
+There is also aircon on the landing upstairs.

 1 downstairs double (160) with ensuite shower room, upstairs: 1 double with ensuite bathroom, 1 twin/double room, 1 double

-downstairs: 1 ensuite shower room, 1 separate WC upstairs: 1 ensuite bathroom with over head shower, 1 shared shower room with WC
+downstairs: 1 ensuite shower room & 1 separate WC; upstairs: 1 ensuite bathroom with over-head shower plus 1 shared shower room with WC

 No pets, no smoking